Transit for All: Mapping Equitable Bike2Subway Connection using Region Representation Learning: Transit for All

 where: \begin{itemize} \item $t_{bike_{ij}}$ is bike travel time (minutes) from cold-start station $i$ to subway entrance $j$. $t_{bike_{ij}}$ is obtained by converting the shortest path distance (using Dijkstra's algorithm~\cite{dijkstra1959note}) to minutes, assuming an average cycling speed of approximately 280 meters per minute (16.8 km/h)~\cite{yen2023public}. \item $\frac{T}{N_j}$ refers to average interval between trains at train entrance $j$. $T$ is the observation period (e.g., 7:30–9:30 AM, peak commuting hours~\cite{tfl2015connectivity}) and $N_j$ is the number of scheduled trains at subway station $j$ within period $T$. \item $0.5 \times \frac{T}{N_j}$ estimates average scheduled waiting time. \item $0.75$ minutes is a buffer accounting for service variability~\cite{tfl2015connectivity}. \end{itemize} We then aggregate EDF values, selecting the subway entrance with the highest accessibility and weighting secondary entrances with half importance:

-However, PTAL alone does not account for potential bike demand usage at cold-start stations, which is obtained from Section~\ref{sec:frame1}.
+However, AL alone does not account for potential bike demand at cold-start stations, which is obtained from Section~\ref{sec:frame1}.
+For example, two stations may have the same AL, but if one has much lower bike demand, its accessibility will translate into far less actual use.

-\textbf{Weighted Public Transport Accessibility Level (wPTAL):} Our proposed metric enhances traditional PTAL by incorporating predicted bike demand ($\hat{y}_{i,m}$) from \predictorx.
-Traditional PTAL solely considers accessibility based on proximity and service frequency without considering the potential utilization by local residents.
-For example, consider two neighborhoods with identical PTAL scores.
+\textbf{weighted Accessibility Level (wAL):} Our proposed metric enhances traditional AL by incorporating predicted bike demand ($\hat{y}_{i,m}$) from \predictorx.
+Traditional AL solely considers accessibility based on proximity and service frequency without considering the potential utilization by local residents.
+For example, consider two neighborhoods with identical AL scores.
 The neighborhood with higher predicted bike usage would likely experience greater practical benefits from the bike-sharing station compared to the neighborhood with lower predicted usage, as a larger number of residents are expected to use bikes to connect to transit services.
-Thus, wPTAL captures not only how accessible a station is theoretically (transit proximity and frequency) but also how beneficial or useful it will realistically be to the community (predicted demand):
+Thus, wAL captures not only how accessible a station is theoretically (transit proximity and frequency) but also how beneficial or useful it will realistically be to the community (predicted demand):